MoFattahi/CP_Assignments/README.md

 # CP_Assignments
-Assignments and projects of Fundamentals of computer programming course at KNTU - Spring 2020
+Assignments and projects of computer programming fundamentals course at KNTU - Spring 2020.